nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

       return "I'm doing something..."
   ```

-  > Note: To decode all incoming event byte-strings automatically by the nuclio python wrapper, set the function
+  > Note: To disable decoding to all incoming events to byte-strings, set the function environment variable: `NUCLIO_PYTHON_DECODE_EVENT_STRINGS=false`.
-  > environment variable: `NUCLIO_PYTHON_DECODE_EVENT_STRINGS=true`.
-Enabling event strings decoding the Nuclio python
-  > wrapper might fail to handle events with non-utf8 metadata contents.
-Part of the motivation for the change was
+  > Not disabling event strings decoding means that the Nuclio python wrapper might fail to handle events with non-utf8 metadata contents.
-  > to gain robustness against such cases and transfer the encoding task to user-code.

-> Note: Python 3.6 runtimes is left unchanged.

 <a id="function-configuration"></a>
 ## Function configuration